Punktum-dk/epp-service-specification/README.md

 This field is validated on the server side, it is however recommended to perform a [check contact](#check-contact) on the requested contact-id prior to the [create domain](#create-domain) request if a contact-id is already known from a contact create or previous domain creation/application.

-The `contact-id` field is auto-generated and assigned by DK Hostmaster.
-EPP do however open for providing a contact-id in the context of the create contact command, this is not supported by DK Hostmaster at this point, see also: [Implementation Limitations](#implementation-limitations).
+The `contact-id` field is auto-generated and assigned by Punktum dk.
+EPP do however open for providing a contact-id in the context of the create contact command, this is not supported by Punktum dk at this point, see also: [Implementation Limitations](#implementation-limitations).

 The choice of administration model is based on the default set for the registrar account, this influences domain application and contact creation and this can be set in the registrar portal.
 It can be overwritten per request using the `dkhm:management` extension, which can have one of two values: